hairizuanbinnoorazman/blog/content/newposts/apps/30180101_nginxServingMultipleServers.md

 ## Final thoughts

 With the above, we can potentially mix and match the rules on the server that can provide us the configuration we want.
+In the case above, we have an nginx ingress that would send the traffic inside our server to the multiple backends but if you think it from a multi server point of view; that would make more sense.
+Imaging going to a service provider, and the provider offered several ip address that you would need to call.
+To get your job done, it would require you could call these multiple ip addressees -> that would be a hard to use service.